phanxipang/fansipan/docs/getting-started/quickstart.md

 In order to send a request.
 You should create a `Connector` class that implements `Jenky\Atlas\Contracts\ConnectorInterface` interface and add `Jenky\Atlas\Traits\ConnectorTrait` trait to the connector to fullfil the contract interface.

-Additionally, you can set the request base URI by utilizing the `baseUri` method.
+Additionally, you can set the request base URI by utilizing the `baseUri` static method.
 If a relative URI is specified in the request `endpoint` method, the connector will merge the base URI with the relative URI, following the guidelines outlined in [RFC 3986, section 5.2](https://www.rfc-editor.org/rfc/rfc3986#section-5.2).

 ```php
 <?php